managarm/managarm/docs/src/sys-arch/bragi/index.md

 > This part of the Handbook if Work-In-Progress.

-bragi is the future interface definition language for use in Managarm. bragi will replace protobuf for all the protocol files, this conversion is currently ongoing.
+bragi is the future interface definition language for use in Managarm.

 The code for bragi can be found at [https://github.com/managarm/bragi](https://github.com/managarm/bragi).